AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 so extended a system, and offered so great blessings for his enjoyment, it was impossible that he should not have prevented the entrance of sin, if he had not known that it would be ultimately for his advantage."
-He also says that God has demonstrated that \"the same result (that is seen in the example of Christ) shall be effected in all his creatures.\" ...
+He also says that God has demonstrated that "the same result (that is seen in the example of Christ) shall be effected in all his creatures." ...
-God has determined \"that there should be first a dispensation including evils, and that then they should be removed and universal good take their place.\" He taught that Christ is an illustration of universal humanity, which will ultimately achieve his status.
+God has determined "that there should be first a dispensation including evils, and that then they should be removed and universal good take their place."
+He taught that Christ is an illustration of universal humanity, which will ultimately achieve his status.

 It may be mentioned that though Origen and Theodore were Universalists,